Protect the world’s peace. Donate to support Ukraine

 Similarities between the books:

-Both books include the characters' personal struggles and how they overcome them
+• They include the characters' personal struggles and how they overcome them.

 10. 'The Escape Artist' by Helen Fremont

-Helen Fremont leads readers through trauma, memory, and family in her narrative.
+Helen Fremont leads readers through themes of trauma, memory, and family in her memoir 'The Escape Artist'.
 She grew up in a house of secrets as she discovered the hidden survival tales of her parents during the Holocaust and persecution by the Nazis.
-By telling a story, Fremont addresses love and resilience and seeks healing in the retellings of her family's past.
+By telling her story, Fremont addresses love and resilience and seeks healing in the retellings of her family's past.

 Similarities between the books: